Swimming pool cleaning basics: Learning how to care for your pool

 As the heart of your pool’s ecosystem, the pump.
 This piece of kit pushes water through the filter and properly disperses chemicals.
 If your pump is at peak performance then it will properly circulate and filtered water resulting in a cleaner pool.

-A clean pool is easier to maintain, so invest time into complete these pool cleaning basics on a regular basis!
+A clean pool is easier to maintain, so spend time completing these pool cleaning basics on a regular basis!

 Thankfully, pumps don’t need much care to keep them running.
 You should clean the strainer basket inside the pump weekly.
 Simply, remove the pump housing and find the basket.
 If your pump has a clogged strainer, it has to work harder and will need replacing sooner.